Information for Accountants

-The amount being assured is stated in the MFR Report or Audit Report - not the Deed.
+The amount being assured is stated in the MFR Report - not the Deed.
 This allows QBCC to accept a Deed once only, and be able to continue to rely upon it until it is no longer needed by the licensee.
 This eliminates the need to update the Deed when a new MFR Report is provided.

 Can a Deed of Assurance be provided by the beneficiaries of a trustee company that is trading in partnership with the licensee?

 No, the beneficiaries of the trustee company are outside the stated relationships in Section 17C of the Queensland Building and Construction Commission (Minimum Financial Requirements) Regulation 2018.

 Can the solicitor alter the Deed of Covenant and Assurance?